-U.S. Department of Housing and Urban Development (HUD) - Office of Fair Housing and Equal Opportunity
+U.S. Department of Housing and Urban Development (HUD) - Fair Housing and Equal Opportunity

-This Education and Outreach Initiative (EOI) NOFA makes available $7.45 million to develop, implement, carry out, and coordinate education and outreach programs designed to inform members of the public concerning their rights and obligations under the provisions of the Fair Housing Act.
-Under the EOI NOFA, activities eligible for funding include but are not limited to: developing educational advertising campaigns, developing and distributing material, and conducting educational activities (workshops, conferences, seminars etc.) that inform people of their rights and responsibilities under the Fair Housing Act (see Section III.A of this NOFA, available in the Supporting Documents below, for detailed eligible activities ).
+This Education and Outreach Initiative (EOI) NOFA makes funding available to develop, implement, carry out, and coordinate education and outreach programs designed to inform members of the public concerning their rights and obligations under the provisions of the Fair Housing Act.
+Under the EOI NOFA, activities eligible for funding include but are not limited to: developing educational advertising campaigns, developing and distributing material, and conducting educational activities (workshops, conferences, seminars etc.) that inform people of their rights and responsibilities under the Fair Housing Act.

 The following list details the EOI Components and activities:

 National Media Campaign Component (EOI-NMC)